 Do yourself a favor and buy a Telenor SIM card with 3G at the airport.
 I bought one for MMK 12,000 kyats (Roughly USD 9) that lasted my entire trip without a single recharge.
 The 3G speed was pretty good and was faster than the WiFi that we experienced in an internet cafe in Yangon.

 7) No need to carry a lot of toiletries

 Unless you have specific needs, I’d advise you against carrying too many toiletries.
-Even our most simple hostels provided us with toothbrushes, toothpastes, super clean towels, shampoo, soap, etc. Moreover the supermarkets in Myanmar had most of the common brands such as Nivea and Vaseline at half the prices.
+Even our most simple hostels provided us with toothbrushes, toothpaste, super clean towels, shampoo, soap, etc. Moreover, the supermarkets in Myanmar had most of the common brands such as Nivea and Vaseline at half the prices.